Abqaiq–Khurais attack: International reactions

 The attacks raised concern over political stability in the Middle East, coupled with the US' stance that the attacks may have originated from Iran.

 The United States is a close ally of Saudi Arabia, while its relationship with Iran has been strained in 2019 as part of the overall Persian Gulf crisis.
-U.S. President Donald Trump authorised the release of the US Strategic Petroleum Reserve to help stabilize energy prices in the US.
-Trump further stated that the U.S. is no longer dependent on oil from the Middle East.
-Trump condemned the attack and stated on Twitter on 15 September that the U.S. military is "locked and loaded" but is waiting to hear from the Saudis as to who they believe was the cause of this attack, "and under what terms we would proceed".
+US President Donald Trump authorised the release of the US Strategic Petroleum Reserve to help stabilize energy prices in the US.
+Trump further stated that the US is no longer dependent on oil from the Middle East.
+Trump condemned the attack and stated on Twitter on 15 September that the US military is "locked and loaded" but is waiting to hear from the Saudis as to who they believe was the cause of this attack, "and under what terms we would proceed".
 In the days that followed, Trump stated that he did not promise to protect the Saudis, but will have to sit with them and "work something out".
 On 20 September, Trump issued a new round of economic sanctions against Iran, targeting the Central Bank of Iran and the National Development Fund of Iran, preventing them from purchasing American dollars; these sanctions had been established earlier but had been previously lifted after Iran had agreed to the Joint Comprehensive Plan of Action.
 The sanctions are aimed to prevent Iran from having the funds to support future strikes.

 On 15 September 2019, Reuters reported on remarks by international organizations by stating "U.N.
 Secretary-General Antonio Guterres condemned Saturday's attacks and called on all parties to exercise restraint and prevent any escalation.
 The European Union warned the strikes posed a real threat to regional security, and several nations urged restraint."
-Russian president Vladimir Putin's spokesman Dmitry Peskov, asked about the U.S. statements that Iran was behind drone strikes, said: "We have a negative attitude towards rising tensions in the region and call for all countries in the region and outside of it to avoid any hasty steps or conclusions which may deepen destabilisation."
+Russian president Vladimir Putin's spokesman Dmitry Peskov, asked about the US statements that Iran was behind drone strikes, said: "We have a negative attitude towards rising tensions in the region and call for all countries in the region and outside of it to avoid any hasty steps or conclusions which may deepen destabilisation."
 Chinese foreign ministry spokesperson Hua Chunying, said in remarks quoted 16 September 2019 that while there is no "conclusive investigation", it is irresponsible to blame anyone for the attack, and added "we call on relevant parties avoid taking actions that bring about an escalation in regional tensions".